Annual Fund Student Testimonials

 Junior Peralta '16

-Junior is keen to study in the Criminal Justice Program and has enrolled in his first course in the subject in his fall semester.
+Junior is keen to study in the Criminal Justice Program and has enrolled in his first course in the subject fall semester.
 He would like to become a police officer one day.
 He says: "As I look into my future, I see myself reaching my goal of finding a career that will make me an independent and successful individual."
 Understanding the need to balance work and play, Junior is also involved in sports.
-He was a third baseman and right fielder in high school at St. Raphael Academy in Pawtucket, RI, and is looking forward to checking out the many athletic programs on campus.
+He was a third baseman and right fielder in high school at St. Raphael Academy, and is looking forward to checking out the many athletic programs on campus.
 He hopes to have time to join a club or two as well.

 While he knows a few classmates already, Junior relishes the chance to make new friends at RIC.
 All in all, he enthuses, "Rhode Island College is a perfect 'fit' for me."
 Junior is profoundly grateful for the Alumni Association Scholarship he has received, and looks forward to making the most of his RIC education, just as his family members have done before him.